• Skip to primary navigation

 Jump to:

-• What is Mincemeat?
+• 🤔What is Mincemeat?

-• 🥘 Ingredients & Substitutions
+• 🥘 Ingredients Needed & Substitutions

 • ⚡ Variations

-• 💬 Recipe FAQ
+• 💬 Recipe FAQs

-What is Mincemeat?
+🤔What is Mincemeat?

 By the mid 20th century most mincemeat recipes didn’t contain meat anymore and the beef suet was usually replaced with vegetable shortening, although this recipe doesn’t use suet at all!

-🥘 Ingredients & Substitutions
+🥘 Ingredients Needed & Substitutions

 Shopping list for vegan mince pies